Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities

 The advancement of large language models (LLMs) such as ChatGPT \cite{achiam2023gpt}, Claude, Mistral \cite{jiang2023mistral}, and Gemini \cite{team2023gemini} has significantly transformed the field of NLP.
 Despite these impressive capabilities, the widespread deployment of LLMs has raised concerns about their safety and ethical use \cite{YAO2024100211}.
 One pressing issue is the potential for these models to be manipulated or "jailbroken" to bypass established safety protocols \cite{wei2024jailbroken}.

-Cryptanalysis, is an area of cybersecurity, focuses on analyzing encrypted information (ciphertext) without direct access to the encryption algorithm to uncover weaknesses in the encryption system and recover the original message (plaintext) \cite{cryptanalysisbook}.
-So, we particularly focus on side-channel mismatched generalization attack, which exploits the long-tailed distribution of LLM knowledge to increase jailbreak success \cite{wei2024jailbroken}.
+Cryptanalysis, is an area of cybersecurity that focuses on analyzing encrypted information (ciphertext) without direct knowledge of the encryption process, to uncover weaknesses in the encryption system and recover the original message (plaintext) \cite{cryptanalysisbook}.
+We focus on how LLMs struggle to generalize across different text encodings that create opportunities for mismatched generalization attacks and exploit the long-tailed distribution of LLM knowledge to increase jailbreak success \cite{wei2024jailbroken}.
 Attackers might translate harmful instructions into ciphers \cite{lv2024codechameleonpersonalizedencryptionframework} or use different languages that are inherently learned during pre-training but safety measures may be less robust \cite{qiu2023latentjailbreakbenchmarkevaluating}.
-Additionally, encoding shift techniques involve converting the original input into alternative formats like ASCII or Morse code, fragmenting the input, or using languages.
-Other studies have explored programmatic behaviors, such as code injection and virtualization, to expose LLM vulnerabilities \cite{kang2023exploitingprogrammaticbehaviorllms}.
+Additionally, adversarial encoding shift techniques convert the original input into alternative formats like ASCII or Morse code, fragment the input, or use different languages.
+These generalization failures are also exploited through programmatic behaviors, such as code injection and virtualization~\cite{kang2023exploitingprogrammaticbehaviorllms}.

 Further studies on LLM jailbreak attacks, such as SelfCipher \cite{yuan2024gpt}, Bijection Learning \cite{huang2024endless}, ArtPrompt \cite{jiang2024artprompt}, changing verb tense \cite{andriushchenko2024jailbreaking} and translation to low-resourced language \cite{deng2023multilingual} have demonstrated similar behaviors using innocuous formats like ASCII art, language translation and bijection encoding.